GoogleChrome/web.dev/src/site/content/en/blog/website-navigation/index.md

 -  Improve focus styling.

 {% Aside %}
-**Note**: margin-inline-end and margin-block-end are known as[ logical properties](/learn/css/box-model/) and an alternative to writing margin-right and margin-bottom.
+`margin-inline-end` and `margin-block-end` are known as [logical properties](/learn/css/box-model/) and an alternative to writing margin-right and margin-bottom.
 Logical properties are a new way of working with directions and dimensions, one that allows you to control layout through logical, rather than physical mappings.
 This is especially useful, if you're dealing with websites that are presented in different languages and writing modes, like right-to-left.
 Have a look at[ "Physical vs. logical properties" on CodePen](https://codepen.io/matuzo/pen/zYWmemQ?editors=1100) for an example.
 {% endAside %}

 ## Highlight the active page